Information flow: from old to new

 Photo by Jacob Pexels

-The given to new principle creates flow by connecting sentences together based on the way readers need to receive the information: starting with something familiar, then moving to something new.
+The old to new principle creates flow by connecting sentences together based on the way readers need to receive the information: starting with something old (familiar or known, already given), then moving to something new.

 Topic position and stress position

-The given-to-new principle 2 tells us where to place different kinds of information in a sentence.
+The old-to-new principle 2 tells us where to place different kinds of information in a sentence.

 Information can be divided into two types: